Section 199A Qualified Business Income Tax Deduction

 Section 199A Takeaways

-No entity is penalized under the new tax law.
+No entity is penalized under this tax law.
 Some entities and situations might not qualify or be limited in some fashion, but the high-water mark in terms of taxation is the old crummy 2017 tax law.

 Taxable income becomes a big deal for two reasons!
 First, $1 over $157,500 or $315,000 starts the specified service business disqualification and W-2 limitation (and there is also a depreciation component that we are glossing over in this summary).
 Second, the Section 199A deduction is limited by 20% of taxable income from all sources (what would be reported on your tax returns).